Understanding CPR Success Rates: Effectiveness and Influencing Factors

 1. Bystander CPR and EMS CPR:

 Emergency medical responders are trained to perform Cardiopulmonary Resuscitation at a rate of 30:2 compressions to ventilation ratio.
 Each chest compression manually pumps blood to the brain and other vital organs.
 The recommended chest compression rate is 100-120 compressions per minute.
-Even partially restoring blood flow can increase the chances of survival.
+Even partially restoring blood flow increases the chances of survival.

-Compared to CPR done by a healthcare provider, bystander CPR has lower rates of survival, but it can improve the chances of survival.
+Compared to CPR done by a healthcare provider, bystander CPR has lower rates of survival, but it improves the chances of survival.
 That’s why the American Heart Association encourages everyone to learn hands-only CPR or compression-only CPR (performing uninterrupted chest compressions without rescue breathing).
 Research has also found that high-quality CPR training and initiating CPR as soon as possible after the arrest significantly improve long-term survival outcomes.

 Get CPR Certified in Minutes for as low as $19.95